akhil-mbo/component-demo/README.md

 ## Code Formatting

 - Make sure format on save is enabled on VS Code settings.
-- Set ESlint is as default code formatter.
+- Set ESlint is as default code formatter for ts, tsx, js, jsx files.